EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 ```
 (Note: The ‘pandas’ and ‘opencv-python’ packages are not needed by TensorFlow, but they are used in the Python scripts to generate TFRecords and to work with images, videos, and webcam feeds.)

 #### 2e.
-Configure PATH and PYTHONPATH environment variables
+Configure PYTHONPATH environment variable
-The PATH variable must be configured to add the \models, \models\research, and \models\research\slim directories.
-As an electrical engineer, I'm not really sure how environment variables work, but for some reason, you need to create a PYTHONPATH variable with these directories, and then add PYTHONPATH to the PATH variable.
-Otherwise, it will not work.
+A PYTHONPATH variable must be created that points to the \models, \models\research, and \models\research\slim directories.
 Do this by issuing the following commands (from any directory):
 ```
 (tensorflow1) C:\> set PYTHONPATH=C:\tensorflow1\models;C:\tensorflow1\models\research;C:\tensorflow1\models\research\slim
-(tensorflow1) C:\> set PATH=%PATH%;PYTHONPATH
 ```
-(Note: Every time the "tensorflow1" virtual environment is exited, the PATH and PYTHONPATH variables are reset and need to be set up again.)
+(Note: Every time the "tensorflow1" virtual environment is exited, the PYTHONPATH variable is reset and needs to be set up again.)

 #### 2f.
 Compile Protobufs and run setup.py
 Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
 Unfortunately, the short protoc compilation command posted on TensorFlow’s Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work on Windows.
 Every  .proto file in the \object_detection\protos directory must be called out individually by the command.